Jurcek66/Documetation-translate/dokumentacija.md

 Welcome to the test document designed to check the automated translation of technical documentation using the GitHub Actions tool.
 This document contains several paragraphs of text, divided by subject area, allowing a thorough testing of different language structures, formatting and technical terms.

-welcome to slovenia, hope you are enyooying your stay.

-this is a test